Upcoming Technical Webinars

 Webinar Transcripts [PDF, 98KB]

 Safety data analysis and countermeasure selection are critical functions for transportation agencies and planning organizations but understanding analytical methodology options can be a challenge.
-This webinar will provide an overview of three approaches to safety analysis: United States Road Assessment Program (usRAP), Systemic Safety Project Selection Tool (SSPST), and Roadway Safety Audits (RSA).
-The benefits and challenges of each methodology will be discussed and the results of a recent study from the University of Kentucky comparing the three methodologies will be presented.
+This webinar provides an overview of three approaches to safety analysis: United States Road Assessment Program (usRAP), Systemic Safety Project Selection Tool (SSPST), and Roadway Safety Audits (RSA).
+The benefits and challenges of each methodology are discussed and the results of a recent study from the University of Kentucky comparing the three methodologies are presented.

 Target Audience: The webinar is ideal for safety analysts, engineers and planners who deal with safety analysis and design.
 Current understanding or experience with the approaches is not a prerequisite for participation.